 What investment strategy does this financial product follow?

 Objective: This financial product seeks to achieve a combination of income and capital growth (total return).

-Investments: The Sub-Fund investsat least 67% of net assets in below investment-grade bonds that are denominated in euro and are maturing within 4 years.
+Investments: The Sub-Fund invests at least 67% of assets in euro-denominated instruments.
+These are: